SMCallan/RESTAPI_ROADMAP/README.md

 ---

 This revised roadmap reflects the HighScore project's progress, current standing in the testing phase, and outlines the upcoming phases focusing on enhancing the project's security, scalability, and community engagement.

+**This repository and accompanying roadmap pertain to a private repo project currently under development.**